UCSBCarpentry/2020-06-03-UCSB-LibCarp/_episodes/15-scrapy.md

 We can now pat ourselves on the back, as we have successfully completed the first stage of our project by successfully extracting all URLs leading to the minister profiles!

-> ## Limit the number of URL to scrape through while debugging
+> ## Limit the number of URLs to scrape through while debugging
 >
 > We've seen by testing the code above that we are able to successfully gather all URLs from
-> the list of MPPs.
+> the list of faculty.
 But while we're working through to the final code that will allow us
 > the extract the data we want from those pages, it's probably a good idea to only run it
 > on a handful of pages at a time.
 >